ACortellari/ACortellari.github.io/tpc/firstlevel_publications.md

 # [The Turkey-Palestine Source Collection](turkey_palestine_collection.md) // Publications

 In our dataset, we have 5 unique publication names.
 The earliest publication started in 1967, while the latest publication ended in 1971.
 These publications are spread across various locations including Ankara, İstanbul.
+This page showcases data from the publications view of the database.

 | publication_title          | publication_location   | publication_type   | life_span   |   first_year |   last_year |   total_issues |
 |:---------------------------|:-----------------------|:-------------------|:------------|-------------:|------------:|---------------:|